Seatis/my-teaching-materials/java-spring/ioc-bean/workshop/Workshop03.md

 }
 ```

-Namely, that Inversion of Control says instead that the instance of the SpellChecker would be passed like a parameter:-
+Namely, that Inversion of Control says we instead should pass in the instance of the SpellChecker:-

 ```java
 public class TextEditor {